alexdlaird/java-ngrok-example-dropwizard/README.md

 ## Application Integration

-If `ngrok.enabled` config flag is set, we want to initialize `java-ngrok` when Dropwizard is booting.
+If `ngrok.enabled` config flag is set, `java-ngrok` will be initialized when Dropwizard is booting.
 An easy place to do this is in the `run()` method of [the Application](https://github.com/alexdlaird/java-ngrok-example-dropwizard/blob/main/src/main/java/com/github/alexdlaird/JavaNgrokExampleDropwizardApplication.java).

 ```java